Exit & Succession Planning Pt. 2

 No matter how much time or how many resources you invest in planning for the unknown, Murphy’s Law inevitably states that “anything that can go wrong will go wrong.”
 Succession planning mitigates some of the risk associated with strenuous unforeseen events.

-In the case of an illness, having a workable succession plan in place will help to alieve stress and allow the business owner to focus on their health rather than the day-to-day operations of their business.
+In the case of an illness, having a workable succession plan in place will help to relieve stress and allow the business owner to focus on their health rather than the day-to-day operations of their business.
 In such cases, if a family member has been involved in the business, the execution of your succession plan may be less stressful.
-However, if generational handover is not a viable option, business owners may find value in pursing an acquisition.
+However, if generational handover is not a viable option, business owners may find value in pursuing an acquisition.
 The right acquirer will work with you to strategize long and short-term goals, allowing you to achieve your desired exit in a timely matter.

 What strides has your business taken to plan for succession?
 The earlier you begin succession planning, the better able you are to condition your successor and ensure your business is positioned for long-term sustainable success.